 Welcome to the Social Gap Experiment!

-If you want to stir things up, join us for a social distancing experiment — and a creative project!
+We wanted to stir things up, so we launched a social distancing experiment — and a creative project!
 During the global pandemic, we’ve shared comedy, confessions, and conversation.
 Now, we are sharing our creativity in a publication!

 Two Ways to Share Creativity